RequestPolicyContinued/RequestPolicyContinued.github.io/Setting-up-a-development-environment.md

 ./tests/run-xpcshell-tests.sh
 ```

-### Marionette and MozMill
+### Marionette

-For both Marionette and MozMill tests you currently need to manually set up a Web Server (port 80) with PHP.
+To run Marionette tests you currently need to manually set up a Web Server (port 80), including support for PHP.
 The web server's root directory has to be `test/content/`.

 Besides the Web Server, you need to create aliases for the Web Server.
 To do that, add the following new line to your `/etc/hosts` file: